Summary: Information about Consolidation queries, including what they are, how they work, scheduling/running, and more.

 This process allows Alooma to create a 1:1 replica of the source database in a performant and reliable way using only INSERT statements, without any usage of DELETEs or UPDATEs.

 The consolidation interval for BigQuery is every 8 hours.
-For Redshift and Snowflake outputs the default frequency is every 15 minutes.
+For Redshift and Snowflake data destinations, the default frequency is every 15 minutes.
 There are no consolidation queries for Azure.

 Depending on the amount and frequency of data coming in, and the data warehouse cost of running consolidations, you may wish to change the interval.
 To change the interval, Snowflake users can use the Settings tab on the Snowflake Data Destination page in the Alooma UI.
 For other data destinations, contact us.